micnguy7-droid/process-design/README.md

 The folder space_resources/additional_resources contains additional modules and files which are not currently used in the main project structure but might be of use when expanding or altering the project.

-To use the project, there are two three crucial files: energy_comparison_plots.py and monte_carlo_estimation.py which can be individually run to produce the desired output graphs.
+To use the project, there are two crucial files: energy_comparison_plots.py and monte_carlo_estimation.py which can be individually run to produce the desired output graphs.
 In the monte_carlo_estimation.py one also needs to adjust which function should be executed at the end of the file.